TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Adding the Clubs display [Done]
     - Adding the posts xml and logic for db [Done]
     - Adding the Profile Activity and all of its functions [Done]
+    - Adding error messages to each input field.(ex when the ID format is wrong a little message will display in red under the field) (Finishing by friday at minimum.)
+[Done]
     - Fix the signupActivity after the change of the xml [Done]
     - Fix the signup XML and add university and club, club being optional and university being required.
 [Done]
-    - Adding error messages to each input field.(ex when the ID format is wrong a little message will display in red under the field) (Finishing by friday at minimum.)
-[Done]
+    - Fix input fields not being a single line [Done]
 =======================================================================================